MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/legacy/connectivity/creating-AAD-app-for-insights.md

 ## Prerequisites
 * An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free)

-## Create an Azure Active Directory (AAD) application
+## Create a Microsoft Entra ID application

-To create an AAD application to link to your title database:
+To create a Microsoft Entra ID application to link to your title database:

 1. Log into the [Azure portal](https://portal.azure.com).
 If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com).